myedukrishnan/projectsato/README.md

-# Project Sato - C2
+# Project Satō - C2

-This project is way too big for me to do it myself - so i thought to just release this design.
+This project is wayyy too big for me to do it myself - so i thought to just release this design and possibly get feedback.
+My main interests in the recent years and build up of knowledge has been in the areas mentioned in this design.
+I occasionally used ChatGPT to get feedback from and i tried to check and mark sure and only edit the design to what im sure of.
+Below is the result.

+Project name is Satō, from the anime Ajin.
+Satō is the antagonist and everytime he dies, he simply stands up again and continues the battle.
+Similar to how the design behaves - taking down the host/server doesn't guarantee the death of the command and control server.

+Disclaimer - obviously as there is no code yet, there is not much to say regarding that.
+However, make sure to use this knowledge in ethical/research purposes only.
+As my only goal was to continue on the latest academic papers for ethical and research purposes only.

 # Overview